 The school delivers teaching on Sex and Relationships Education, Drug, Alcohol and Tobacco Education, and has a lively PE scheme of work.
 For more details of these see our Curriculum and Policies sections.

 Children learn about healthy eating, including cooking skills and food education throughout the school.
 We are in the process of developing our policy and scheme of work here.
 Look out for more information in the coming months.

 The children learn about how to keep themselves safe through PATHs lessons.
 Anti-bullying activities, visits from Child-Line (with workshops and Assemblies for KS2 children), the Fire Service and the Dogs’ Trust, cycling training, road safety workshops, internet safety workshops for all children and citizenship training for Y6 children.

 Roots of Empathy

-This year we have begun to run a program called Roots of Empathy.
+This year we have begun a program called Roots of Empathy.
 This evidence-based program teaches children about feelings, their own feelings and the feelings of others.
 Please click here for more information.